Defii-Tech-Labs/BaselineProtocolZK/README.md

 **Step 2: Create BPI Subject (Supplier & Buyer)**

-- The user creates a BPI (Business Process Interface) subject for both the supplier and buyer.
+- The user creates a BPISubject (user identity on BPI) for both the supplier and buyer.
 - The BPI subject is created using the `createExternalBpiSubject` function, which takes in the subject's name and public key as input.
 - The public key is used to authenticate the subject and ensure that only authorized parties can access the data.